Our migratory bird projects

 © Davorka Kitonic

-The large expanses of water in this natural water reservoir but also its marsh vegetation and alder carrs offer resting and breeding sites for numerous waders and water birds such as Bittern and Montagu's Harrier.
+The landscape offers an important resting and breeding sites for numerous birds such as Bittern and Montagu's Harrier.145 bird species have been recorded to breed in the polje.
 For Cranes and other migratory birds on the Adriatic Flyway Livanjsko polje provides a resting place of inestimable value.
+It is estimated that more than 100.000 waterbirds rest and feed in the flooded polje during the spring migration period.

 Partners: Ornithological Society “Naše ptice”, Center for Environment (CZZS)

-Funding: DIMFE, MAVA Foundation, EuroNatur donors and sponsors
+Funding: DIMFE, MAVA Foundation, Giving Back to Nature (GNBT), EuroNatur donors and sponsors

 The white stork: a striking and popular migratory bird